garry-cairns/correspondence/README.md

 ## Deployment

-Because the app is built with Docker containers it will deploy reliably and repeatably anywhere that has working Docker and fig installations.
+Because the app is built with Docker containers it will deploy reliably and repeatably anywhere that has working Docker and docker-compose installations.